open-component-model/ocm-spec/doc/specification/contract/README.md

 # 2.3 Model Contract

-The value of the plain Open Component Model is very limited.
-It comes with the tools interacting with the Model and its content.
+The greatest value of the Open Component Model comes with the tools interacting with the model and its content, the contract between tools and OCM.

-A first example for such a tool is the [transport](../../introduction/transports.md) tool provided directly by the OCM Command line client.
-It uses the access information of resources contained in a component version to copy software artifacts from one environment into another and to potentially adapt then resource locations registered for the component version in the target environment.
+One example of such a tool is the [transport](../../introduction/transports.md) tool provided by the OCM CLI.
+It uses the access information of resources contained in a component version to copy software artifacts from one environment into another.
+If required it adapts the resource locations registered for the component version in the target environment.

 Another example could be a deployment tool accessing a component version to determine the artifacts, which should be deployed into a target environments.